--National Opulence promoted, or endeavoured to be promoted, at the expence of justice.
-National wealth, without regard to the particular shape, encreased or endeavoured to be encreased, by the application of money in the shape of capital, that money raised (as of course it must be) by taxes: taxes imposed on property or expenditure as the case may be.
-Necessity, (viz. for the application, of the wealth thus produced, to the purpose either of subsistence or defence) is here out of the question: for necessity, in either of those its branches, constitutes a distinct ground, mentioned [above].-Injustice the first; forcing a man to labour, though it were for his own benefit, where he wishes to enjoy.
-Injustice the second; forcing one man to labour for the sake of encreasing the enjoyments of another man:-encreasing his enjoyments, or rather the stock of the instrument of enjoyment in his hands: for all that government can do in behalf of enjoyment, otherwise than by security, is-to encrease the quantity of the mass of instruments of enjoyment: application of these instruments in such manner as to produce actual enjoyment, depends altogether upon the individual, and is an effect altogether out of the reach of government.f f To the opulence of the Prussian Empire, Frederic the Great made some real additions, and some imaginary ones.
-The imaginary ones consisted in encouragements given to this and that branch of profit-seeking industry: of which presently.a The real ones consisted in capital fairly given: money given, on condition of being employed in the shape of capital.
-But to be given to Peter it must have been taken from Paul: that is from Paul and Peter and their brethren.
-This he scrupled not to do: his object being-the encrease of the Monarch's power and grandeur-not the preservation of the means of enjoyment in the hands of his subjects.
-In this way opulence may be purchased, and to no small amount, by the Sovereign who thinks it well purchased at the expence of justice.
-At this expence it was that Egypt not only was, but continues to be, enriched: enriched with Pyramids and Temples.
+-National Opulence promoted, or endeavoured to be promoted, at the expence of justice.53 National wealth, without regard to the particular shape, encreased or endeavoured to be encreased, by the application of money in the shape of capital, that money raised (as of course it must be) by taxes: taxes imposed on property or expenditure as the case may be.
+Necessity, (viz. for the application, of the wealth thus produced, to the purpose either of subsistence or defence) is here out of the question: for necessity, in either of those its branches, constitutes a distinct ground, mentioned [above].54-Injustice the first; forcing a man to labour, though it were for his own benefit, where he wishes to enjoy.
+Injustice the second; forcing one man to labour for the sake of encreasing the enjoyments of another man:-encreasing his enjoyments, or rather the stock of the instrument of enjoyment in his hands: for all that government can do in behalf of enjoyment, otherwise than by security, is-to encrease the quantity of the mass of instruments of enjoyment: application of these instruments in such manner as to produce actual enjoyment, depends altogether upon the individual, and is an effect altogether out of the reach of government.^f

-&lt;sup>53 Bentham considered inserting at this point the footnote at p.
+53 Bentham considered inserting at this point the footnote at p.
 000 n. above.
 For further details of his doubts about the positioning of material in this work see the Editorial Introduction, pp. 000 above.

-&lt;sup>54 MS 'further on'.
+54 MS 'further on'.
 See pp. 000 above.